DEV Community

 Cover Photo by Alexander Shatov on Unsplash

-Netflix accounts for about 15% of the world's internet bandwidth traffic.
-Serving over 6 billion hours of content per month, globally, to nearly every country in the world.
-Building a robust, highly scalable, reliable, and efficient backend system is no small engineering feat but the ambitious team at Netflix has proven that problems exist to be solved.
+Netflix accounts for about 15% of the world's internet bandwidth traffic, serving over 6 billion hours of content per month to nearly every country in the world.
+Building a robust, highly scalable, reliable, and efficient backend system is no small engineering feat, but the ambitious team at Netflix has proven that problems exist to be solved.

-This article provides an analysis of the Netflix system architecture as researched from online sources.
-Section 1 will provide a simplified overview of the Netflix system.
-Section 2 is an overview of the backend architecture and section 3 provides a detailed look at the individual system components.
+This article analyzes the Netflix system architecture as researched from online sources.
+Section 1 provides a simplified overview of the Netflix system.
+Section 2 provides an overview of the backend architecture, and section 3 provides a detailed look at the individual system components.
+For a complete guide on modern system design, you can try grokking the modern system design for engineers course.

 1. Overview